Home Compare PPG vs RPM

 PPG Industries vs RPM International: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with RPM International carrying a narrow edge on stability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+PPG Industries still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward PPG Industries, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with RPM International, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.